Curious about which online advertising platforms exist beyond your current advertising strategy?

-A Verizon Media partner, the Microsoft Search Network show search ads on Bing and partner search sites, and also through Windows 10, Cortana and Office.
+The Microsoft Search Network show search ads on Bing and partner search sites, and also through Windows 10, Cortana and Office.
 Search partners include the Verizon Media brands - Yahoo, MSN and AOL.

 However, Microsoft’s advertising offering also includes native ads through the Microsoft Audience Network.
 Cross-device ads are delivered through third-party platforms, which could include Amazon’s devices, web results for Siri, Spotlight Search on Apple devices, maps on thousands of websites, and brands like Fox Business and CBS Sports.
 Microsoft says: “Connect with millions across devices through high-quality native ad placements and IAS certified brand-safe properties.”

 With Microsoft, there’s no minimum fee to get started and you can sign up for free.
 You only pay for clicks, and can manage your ad budgets on a daily basis.
 You’ll get better ROI than Google with Microsoft ads, with lower click costs and users more likely to click, compensating for smaller search volumes.

 Voluum DSP is a platform to run native ads with a CPM price model on 20+ networks, all managed from one platform.
 Networks connected with the Voluum DSP include Taboola, Smaato, PubNative, and a number of other well known and high volume ad exchanges.
 Voluum also offers a private marketplace for the highest premium publishers and placements.

 Buy programmatically and automate inventory bidding based on your pricing preference, whether it’s CPC, CPA or more.
 Targeting capability allows you to promote your ad on sites related to specific topics, powered by deep learning capabilities.
 There’s also real-time reporting to help you optimize campaign performance.